nikgavalas/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use a `var` declaration for multiple variables and declare each variable on a newline.
+The reason for this is because of the use of tabs for indenting ([See Tabs vs Spaces](#tabs)).
+With the tab size potentially set to anything, it is very hard to line up the variables below the initial `var` declaration.

     ```javascript
     // bad
+    var items = getItems(),
+        goSportsTeam = true,
+        dragonball = 'z';

+    // good
     var items = getItems();
     var goSportsTeam = true;
     var dragonball = 'z';

-    // good
-    var items = getItems(),
-        goSportsTeam = true,
-        dragonball = 'z';
     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.